430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 # webpage requirments
 My webpage should have a fast and responsive layout that should be clean and quick to load because customers form their opinions within the first few seconds.

-it needs a working Navigation that is simple and understandable so customers can easily find what they want.
+It needs a working Navigation that is simple and understandable so customers can easily find what they want.

 It's colour scheme needs to fit well together and with the site It also needs a good contrast ratio otherwise people with visual disabilities will have a hard time navigating and using my site.